 Graduate Research (6 units total, 1-2 per quater)

 Before enrolling in BIOL 597 and 599 students must have received credit for BIOL 594.
 Students may enroll in BIOL 598 prior to enrolling in BIOL 594.
 BIOL 594 must have been completed within three quarters of the date students attain classified graduate standing in order for them to remain eligible for assistantships.

 Before being awarded the M.S. degree, students must present their thesis research in a public seminar immediately followed by an oral defense administered by the thesis committee.

-Note: This information was taken from the University Catalog.
+Note: This information was modified from the University Catalog.